 Registration for Staffordshire Police's current recruitment process is now closed.
 Eligible applicants who registered for an opportunity to apply will be contacted via the email they provided to explain the next steps they need to take.

-Application for Police Community Support Officers (PCSO) is now closed.
+Applications for Police Community Support Officers (PCSO) are not currently being accepted

 You don’t have to be a police officer to work for Staffordshire police.
 Roughly 30 per cent of our workforce provide support services to front-line officers and the public.